eobasi/owt_simpleplugin/README.md

 ### init.php

 Now let's create init.php file.
 Here we can add new routes and autoload class rules, bind events etc. Let's leave this file empty for now.
 This file will be executed every time your plugin is active.

+### install.php
+Code to execute during plugin installation.

+### uninstall.php
+Code to execute during plugin uninstallation.

+### activate.php
+Oxwall will execute this script during plugin activation.

+### deactivate.php
+Set of instructions to execute on plugin deactivation.

+## Plugin installation

+Yes, it's time to install your plugin before you actually started real development.
+Go to Admin area → Plugins → Available Plugins.
+Click Install on your new plugin.

+Voila - our plugin has been successfully installed and activated.
+This should create necessary database records for the normal functioning of the new plugin.